From the Vaccination Re-Education Discussion Forum Facebook Group!

 Sources for studies 1-15 are found below in the Hepatitis B Studies Sources section.

-• Hepatitis B vaccination increase the risk of childhood leukemia (1)
+• Hepatitis B vaccination increases the risk of childhood leukemia (1)

-• Findings suggest that U.S. male neonates vaccinated with the hepatitis B vaccine prior to 1999 (from vaccination record) had a threefold higher risk for parental report of autism diagnosis compared to boys not vaccinated as neonates during that same time period.
+• Findings suggest that U.S. male neonates vaccinated with the hepatitis B vaccine before 1999 (from vaccination record) had a threefold higher risk for parental report of autism diagnosis compared to boys not vaccinated as neonates during that same period.
 Nonwhite boys bore a greater risk.
 Immunological findings in autism.
 (3)

 • Clustering of Cases of IDDM 2 to 4 Years after Hepatitis B Immunization is Consistent with Clustering after Infections and Progression to IDDM in Autoantibody Positive Individuals (4)